MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 4. Verify that the Project Application user is created as above.
 5. Apply the following security roles to the user:

-  1. Common data service user or Base user
+  1. Common data servic7 Saved errors r
   2. Project Operations System
   3. Project System